preenet/SETAR/README.md

 Sentiment annotation:
 * Three Thai ligustic experts performed the annotation task.
 Majority vote was used to calculated the class target.

-Pre-processed stage 2:
-* Clean text that has white space and occurences
-* Remove thai stop words and puncuations
-* Replace URL with special tag
-* Replace emoticon with special tag
-* Removed word that has length less than 2
-* lower cap for English words
-* Word tokenize task performed with newmm

 # Wisesight corpus
 For wisesight sentiment, we will use diffent split from the kaggle compitition (see source code).